sirisacademic/development-guide/_pages/javascript/frameworks.md

 - Has a steep learning curve and is very opinionated, meaning you learn Angular rather than JavaScript.

-## Backbone
-{%include components/tag-suggestion.html %}
-Backbone.js is a JavaScript library with a RESTful JSON interface and is based on the model–view–presenter (MVP) application design paradigm ([Wikipedia](http://en.wikipedia.org/wiki/Backbone.js)).

-#### When to use:
-- A page design that requires dynamic data manipulation on the front end without a server request response, such as a todo app.
-- When a small front-end framework is required due to performance constraints.
-- When the long-term dev maintenance team is unfamiliar with any full frameworks, such as Angular.
-- To use as a wrapper and rest data manipulation library around a view-only framework, such as React.
-- When the dev team is familiar enough with Backbone to know how to write maintainable Backbone code.

-#### When not to use:
-- When the JavaScript components don't keep data or manipulate data, in which case Backbone's functionality is too heavy and not specific enough for just view rendering.
-- If there is a strict requirement that the site should work for users that have JavaScript disabled.
-- When another full JavaScript framework is already in use, such as Angular.
-- When working with a data source that is NOT RESTful.
-Backbone was built for RESTful services, instead see Flux.

-#### Pros:
-- Relatively un-opinionated, meaning a lot of freedom in development.
-- Open source, and has an active, large community.

-#### Cons:
-- Still requires a lot of boilerplate code (this can be mitigated by pairing with a library like Marionette)
-- Since it has very little structure, inexperienced programmers can easily create unmaintainable code with Backbone.
-- Designed primarily for REST data.

 ## React
 {%include components/tag-suggestion.html %}